2012 Volkswagen CC

 Each seat is a cozy compartment that makes a passenger feel special, to have his or her own space, like a space ship.
 It's perfect if you have two kids, separated from fighting by the barrier.

 The perforated leather is two-tone and handsomely done, not always the case with daring two-tones.
 The Cornsilk Beige looked great, with stitched inserts.
-The four doors are totally stylish, with leather armrests and grab handles and swoopy brushed aluminum trim or wood trim.
+The four doors are totally stylish, with leather armrests and grab handles and swoopy brushed aluminum or wood trim.
+(The walnut used previously, VW tells us, has been replaced for 2012 with an unnamed but 'sustainable' species.)

 The instrument panel feels far away, because it's not very vertical.
 There's a lot of leather up there, but sure enough there are gauges: with white-lit needles that stand up and fly around when you start the car.
 They're clean enough to read, and the layout of the center stack is not nearly as complicated as other German carmakers like to make it.
+New for 2012 is an analog clock above the radio.
 It's a driver's compartment made for relaxing, with good vents to control the climate.

 The trunk is on the smaller end of the class but usable.
 The CC offers 13.2 cubic feet of cargo space, slightly better than the Lexus IS but less than that offered by the Acura TSX (14 cubic feet) or Nissan Maxima (14.2).
 Behind the armrest is a pass-through hatch to the trunk for skis and such.